 More ULE events examples

-Below more examples of ULE forms are shown.
-They were created based on questions of Timing Solution users.
+Below are examples of ULE forms for different events.
+They were created based on questions from Timing Solution users.
 You may use these samples as references.

-- transit Sun passes middle point between transit Mercury and Venus:
+Transit Sun passes the middle point between transit Mercury and Venus:

-- the difference between the speed of the Sun and Mercury is zero (i.e the Sun speed has the same speed as Mercury):
+The difference between the speed of the Sun and Mercury is zero (i.e the Sun has the same speed as Mercury):

-- one of the planets the Sun, Mercury or Venus passes 17 degrees of Libra:
+The Sun, Mercury or Venus passes 17th degree of Libra:

 The angle separation between the Sun and Jupiter reaches 225 degrees:

 The Sun passes interval 2 degrees Scorpio 13 degrees angle Capricon:

 To build this event we recommend to use FAM model.
 In astro calculator set the interval 2 degrees Scorpio - 13 Capricorn and click "Ok" button there.

 The program calculates this event considered as the Sun hitting the angle of 247degrees 30 Minutes (=4deg30min Sagittarius) with the orb 35 degrees 30 minutes.